Are You an Art Director? Here is a Trick to Get Your Creative Juices Flowing

-Freddy Jana, Miami Ad School graduate and Creative Director at Ogilvy & Mather, has learned the secret to being successful.
+Freddy Jana, M.AD Grad and Creative Vice President at Ogilvy, has learned the secret to being successful.
 Make WORK more like PLAY.

 Pippa: What has your path been since your internships in school through today?